 View Instructors, Syllabi and Other Details

-This course focuses on transforming a small business into a large, professionally managed organization.
+This course focuses on skills required by entrepreneurs as they transform a small business into a large, professionally managed organization.
 This course examines finding new funding sources, identifying new customers, examining mergers and acquisitions, and formulating strategies to take the next steps in expanding a business.

 View Instructors, Syllabi and Other Details